kevinlu1248/recycler/README.md

 # Recycler
-For sorting recyclables using Google AutoML.
+For sorting recyclables via image recognition.
 Try it out at http://recycler.duckdns.org/.

 ## Process:
 I started by directly using Google Vision ML API but it gave information that was too vague to use to classify the recyclables.